Ligerlilly/wordReplace/readme.md

 *About This App*
 ~~~~
-User enters a phrase a word to be replaced and a replacement word, and after
+A user enters a phrase, a word to be replaced, and a replacement word.
+After
 hitting submit a new phrase is displayed with proper replacement
 ~~~~